b-boechat/ctfr/docs/adding_methods.rst

 Here is an example of a complete entry in ``_methods_dict``::

     "fls": {
         "name": "Fast local sparsity (FLS)",
         "function": _fls_wrapper,
-         "citations": ["M. d.
-V. M. da Costa and L. W. P. Biscainho, “The fast local sparsity method: A low-cost combination of time-frequency representations based on the hoyer sparsity,” Journal of the Audio Engineering Society, vol. 70, no. 9, pp. 698–707, Sep.
-2022."], "parameters": {
+        "citations": ['M. do V. M. da Costa and L. W. P. Biscainho, “The fast local sparsity method: A low-cost combination of time-frequency representations based on the hoyer sparsity,” Journal of the Audio Engineering Society, vol. 70, no. 9, pp. 698–707, Sep.
+2022.'], "parameters": {
-               "freq_width": {
+            "lk": {
                 "type_and_info": r"int > 0, odd",
                 "description": r"Width in frequency bins of the analysis window used in the local sparsity computation.
 Defaults to 21."
             },
-               "time_width": {
+            "lm": {
                 "type_and_info": r"int > 0, odd",
                 "description": r"Width in time frames of the analysis window used in the local sparsity computation.
 Defaults to 11."
             },
             "gamma": {
                 "type_and_info": r"float >= 0",
                 "description": r"Factor used in the computation of combination weights.
 Defaults to 20."
             }
         }
     },